karmada-io/karmada/docs/working-with-flux.md

 podinfo	default  	1       	2022-05-27 01:44:35.24229175 +0000 UTC	deployed	podinfo-5.0.3	5.0.3
 ```

-Based on Karmada's propagation policy, you can schedule Helm releases to your desired cluster flexibly, just like Kubernetes scheduling Pods to the desired node.
+Based on Karmada's propagation policy, you can schedule Helm releases to your desired cluster flexibly, just like Kubernetes schedules Pods to the desired node.

 ## Customize the Helm release for specific clusters

-The example above shows how to distribute the same Helm release to multiple clusters in Karmada.
+The example above shows how to propogate the same Helm release to multiple clusters in Karmada.
 Besides, you can use Karmada's OverridePolicy to customize applications for specific clusters.
-For example, If you just want to change replicas in member1, you can refer to the overridePolicy below.
+For example, if you just want to change replicas in member1, you can refer to the overridePolicy below.

 1. Define a Karmada `OverridePolicy`: